Mount Vernon: Grounds

-The gardens and grounds contain English boxwoods, taken from cuttings sent by Major General Henry Lee III ("Light Horse Harry" Lee, a Governor of Virginia and the father of Robert E. Lee), which were planted in 1786 by George Washington and now crowd the entry path.
+The gardens and grounds contain English boxwoods, taken from cuttings sent by Major General Henry Lee III a Governor of Virginia and the father of Robert E. Lee, which were planted in 1786 by George Washington and now crowd the entry path.
 A carriage road skirts a grassy bowling green to approach the mansion entrance.
 To each side of the green is a garden contained by red brick walls.
 These Colonial Revival gardens grew the household's vegetables, fruit and other perishable items for consumption.
 The upper garden, located to the north, is bordered by the greenhouse.
 Ha-ha walls are used to separate the working farm from the pleasure grounds that Washington created for his family and guests.
 The overseer's quarter, spinning room, salt house, and gardener's house are between the upper garden and the mansion.

 The lower garden, or southern garden, is bordered on the east by the storehouse and clerk's quarters, smokehouse, wash house, laundry yard, and coach house.
 A paddock and stable are on the southern border of the garden; east of them, a little down the hillside, is the icehouse.

-The original tomb is located along the river.
-The newer tomb in which the bodies of George and Martha Washington have rested since 1831 is south of the fruit garden; the slave burial ground is nearby, a little farther down the hillside.
+The tomb, in which George and Martha Washington were originally interred, is located along the river.
+The newer tomb, in which the bodies of George and Martha Washington have rested since 1831, is south of the fruit garden; the slave burial ground is nearby, a little farther down the hillside.
 A "Forest Trail" runs through woods down to a recreated pioneer farm site on low ground near the river; the 4 acre working farm includes a re-creation of Washington's 16-sided treading barn.